Kasor: Meladi Maa Mandir

-The temple of Goddess "Meladi Maa" located in Rabari Vas.
-In every SUNDAY huge crowd came to visit this Temple.
+The temple of Goddess "Meladi Maa" is located in Rabari Vas.
+On every Sunday huge crowds came to visit this temple.
 Some people also came from big cities like Ahmedabad, Baroda and Nadiad.

 Ramji Mandir

-The Temple of Lord Ram with Sita and Lakshman, Jalaram, Ambe Maa & Gayatri Maa, located at entrance of Darvawaja Street.
+The Temple of Lord Ram with Sita and Lakshman, Jalaram, Ambe Maa & Gayatri Maa, located at the entrance of Darvawaja Street.
 Festivals like Navaratri, Janmashtami, Jalaram Jayanti and Swaminarayan Jayanti celebrate with joy and happiness here.

 Fulbai Mataji Mandir

-The temple of the Goddess "Fulbai Mataji" located at triangle of three streets Undu Faliyu, Lambu Fadiyu and Hathi-Mukhi ni Khadki, local people called this area as “Otlo”.
+The temple of the Goddess "Fulbai Mataji" located at the triangle of three streets Undu Faliyu, Lambu Fadiyu and Hathi-Mukhi ni Khadki, local people called this area as “Otlo”.
 Temple is small but most resident people believe in this Goddess and considered in Clan Goddess.
 Navaratri and Ganesh Chaturthy are most enjoyable festivals here.
 It organizes in front of the temple.

 Bahuchar Maa Mandir

 The temple of Goddess “Bahuchar Maa” located on the outskirts of Kasor.
 “Bahuchar Maa” is the “Clan Goddess” of Sardar Patel Street people.
 They visit the temple once in a day even though temple far away from village & every Amas they will organize a "Bahuchar Maa No Anand Garbo".